-• Formulate and operationalize Gender Based Violence prevention and
+- Formulate and operationalize Gender Based Violence prevention and response policy in education. - Integrate Gender Based Violence prevention and response education in the learning curriculum. - Work with affiliate agencies to ensure there are enough teachers trained (Pre-service and in service on Gender Based Violence/trauma counselling.

-- response policy in education - Integrate Gender Based Violence prevention and response education in the learning curriculum. - Work with affiliate agencies to ensure there are enough teachers trained (Pre- service and in-service) on Gender Based Violence/trauma counselling - Make schools and their environs safe and secure for the learners and staff - Build the capacity of Board of Management and field officers on Gender Based Violence prevention and response, so as to empower parents to ensure they do not compromise on issues of abuse by teachers - Establish gender desk and install child/student information boxes
+- Make schools and their environs safe and secure for the learners and staff. - Build the capacity of Board of Management and field officers on Gender Based Violence prevention and response, so as to empower parents to ensure they do not compromise on issues of abuse by teachers. - Establish gender desk and install child/student information boxes. - Build capacity for Ministry of Education field officers on gender based violence identification, prevention and response. - Establish database on occurrence, prevalence and type in areas of jurisdiction.

-- Gender Based Violence prevention and response policy in education instituted - Gender Based Violence education is integrated in the learning curriculum - The number of teachers trained on Gender Based Violence/trauma counselling - The number of schools with trained Gender Based Violence counsellors - Number of gender desks established and Number of child/student information boxes installed.
+- Gender Based Violence prevention and response policy in education instituted. - Gender Based Violence education is integrated in the learning curriculum. - The number of teachers trained on Gender Based Violence/trauma counselling. - The number of schools with trained Gender Based Violence counsellors - Number of gender desks established and Number of child/student information boxes installed. - Assessment-The number of Ministry of Education officers trained.

-7.1.6 Ministry of Health
+7.1.6 MINISTRY OF HEALTH

-- Develop and review policy guidelines and Standard Operating Procedures (SOPs) addressing Gender Based Violence in the health sector - Institute policies on Gender Based Violence addressing prevention and response should be in place - Disseminate and ensure implementation of Gender Based Violence policies within all the tiers of Health system - Ensure Compliance and enforcement of polices of Gender Based Violence and regulations - Ensure budget allocation for comprehensive care and capacity building for national referral hospitals - Decentralized government chemist functions including human capacity to county levels
+- Develop and review policy guidelines and Standard Operating Procedures (SOPs) addressing Gender Based Violence in the health sector. - Institute policies on Gender Based Violence addressing prevention and response should be in place. - Disseminate and ensure implementation of Gender Based Violence policies within all the tiers of Health system. - Ensure Compliance and enforcement of polices of Gender Based Violence and regulations. - Provide sufficient budget allocation for comprehensive care and capacity building for national referral hospitals.